 Imagine you want to upload a huge amount of data to your Salesforce.com environment.
 Let’s be more specific, imagine you want to upload about up to five million records.
-Now of course for a certain number of records we can just go the usual way and upload a csv file but for five million records we need something else.
-We need the data loader.
-The data loader is an easy to use tool that allows you to import, export and delete data in Salesforce.
+Now of course for a certain number of records we can just go the usual way and upload a CSV file but for five million records we need something else.
+For this we need to use data loader.
+Data loader is an easy to use tool that allows you to import, export and delete data in Salesforce.

 Data loader vs. web-based import wizard?

 Salesforce offers you multiple ways to get your data into the system.
 Let’s take a closer look when which way is the most recommended.
 If you are loading less than 50.000 records you probably want to upload data using the import wizard.
 This however means that the object you want to upload the data too needs to be supported by the import wizard.
 A quick way to check which import wizards are out there simply enter ‘Data Management’ in the quick find box under support.
 If you however have a big amount of records, and by big we mean really big like up to five million you will need to use the data loader.
 The data loader is also your friend and go-to tool to upload records if you want to upload them to an object that isn’t yet supported by an import wizard.
 And finally, if you want to schedule regular data uploads you’ll need to use the data loader as well.

 The data loader allows you to insert, update, upsert and delete data.
 What is upserting you ask?
 Upsert is a combination of updating and inserting.
 It means that if a record in your file matches an existing record in your CRM the existing record will be updated with the information that the file contains, if there is no existing record a new record will be created.
 In other words this means you can add new records or modify or delete existing records.
 Once you start using the data loader you can define which of these operations you want to perform.